KnowageLabs/Knowage-Documentation/functionalities-guide/KPI/ka_KPI.rst

    Figure 7.23: KPI Scheduler menu item.

-As for the other interfaces it is enough to click on the “Plus” icon to create a new schedulation.
+As for the other interfaces it is enough to click on the â€œPlusâ€ icon to create a new schedulation.
 The new schedulation window presents several tabs.

--  **KPI**: it is possible to associate one or more KPI to the schedulation clicking on “Add KPI Association”.
+-  **KPI**: it is possible to associate one or more KPI to the schedulation clicking on â€œAdd KPI Associationâ€.

 -  **Filters**: here you assign values to the filters (if configured) associated to the schedu-